clevercool/ANT-Quantization/ant_quantization/ImageNet/README.md

 | InceptionV3 | 72.05% | 73.24% | 73.74% | 74.48% | 74.41% | 77.19% |
 | ViT | 72.19% | 77.93% | 77.93% | 78.33% | 78.33% | 80.02% |

-Then, you can fill it in `../result/ANT-quantization.xlsx` to produce Figure 12 in the paper.
+You can fill it in `../result/ANT-quantization.xlsx` to produce Figure 12 in the paper.